Menu Close

 The performance of a portfolio depends:

-• 10 to 15% on the quality of the manager (equity fund, bond portfolio…) or the choice of a particular security.
+• For 10 to 15%, the quality of the manager (equity fund, bond portfolio, etc.) or the choice of a particular security.

 Asset allocation consists of investing the portfolio across asset classes (equities, bonds, alternative management, money market, commodities, real estate and private equity).
-Each asset class is assigned a risk level.
+Each asset class has its own level of risk.
 The asset allocation must be matched to the profile of each client and to a given economic and financial environment.

-Within the same class, the allocation in terms of geographic zone, sector and capitalization is also important: for example, European, American or emerging equities; banking, technology or pharmaceutical sectors; large, medium or small capitalization (a compromise between liquidity and growth).
+Within the same class, allocation by geographic zone, sector and capitalization is also important: for example, European, American or emerging equities; banking, technology or pharmaceuticals; large, mid or small caps (a compromise between liquidity and growth).

-We do not support a commonly accepted asset allocation of 60% equities and 40% bonds in 2022.
+We are not in favor of a commonly accepted asset allocation of 60% equities and 40% bonds.
 We prefer a fully flexible allocation based on our macroeconomic and strategic analysis.